-In addition, flu and COVID-19 share many symptoms and it will be complicated to distinguish between the two.
-Get your flu shot to prevent flu illnesses that may be confused with COVID-19 and result in unnecessary testing, isolation, or quarantine.
+In addition, flu and COVID-19 share many symptoms and it can be complicated to distinguish between the two.
+Get your flu shot to prevent flu illnesses that may be confused with COVID-19 and result in unnecessary testing, treatment, or isolation.

-Wearing a face mask, physical distancing, hand hygiene, and respiratory etiquette will also help to prevent spread of the flu and other respiratory viruses, including COVID-19.
+Wearing a face mask, hand hygiene, and respiratory etiquette will also help to prevent spread of the flu and other respiratory viruses, including COVID-19.

 Getting a flu shot is easy

 The county makes it free for employees and anyone covered by your benefits to get a flu shot at one of our onsite clinics, or at your doctor’s office or local pharmacy.
-The Balanced You team is again organizing onsite flu shot clinics for those workers onsite.
-The schedule and more information about on-site flu clinics is here.
-If you are working from home, avoid a commute to a worksite by getting vaccinated at your physician’s office or local pharmacy.
-Information for telecommuters seeking a flu shot is here.
+The Balanced You team is again organizing free onsite flu shot clinics for those workers onsite.
+More information including the on-site flu clinic schedule can be found here.
+Benefits-covered employees who are telecommuting and their covered family members may find it more convenient to go to their healthcare provider’s office or a local pharmacy for their free flu shot.
+Learn more about how to get a flu shot through your provider or local pharmacy.

 I want to reassure you of several things: